-Lump sums paid by an employer that is not a fund are included in gross income and taxed in terms of the normal progressive tax table applicable to natural persons, unless it qualifies as a severance benefit that is taxed in terms of the separate tax table applicable to severance benefits.
+Lump sums paid by an employer (not from a retirement fund) are included in gross income and taxed according to the normal progressive tax rates for individuals.
+However, if the payment qualifies as a severance benefit, it is taxed separately under the severance benefits tax table.